-- 1. Studentof color experience exclusion, isolation, alienation moreover, racism in universities when expose to multicultural education - 2.
-Pascarella et al., (2012) stated that numerous studies have reported that women and minority faculty members are considerably less satisfied with many aspects of their jobs than are majority male faculty members - 3.
-Multiple studies demonstrate that minority students often feel isolated and unwelcome - in predominantly white institutions - 4.
-The increasing cultural diversity in schools and classrooms weighs heavily on teachers, and one can say that the reality of the educational setting at present is one of increasing 'cultural mismatch' between teachers and their students on the one hand and between teachers and their students' parents on the contrary (Levinson 2009) - 5.
-Cultural Pluralism is another challenge for the educational institution.
-Cultural Pluralism refers to an ethnoculturally diverse society.
-Surveys results showed a growing intolerance among nationals towards immigrants' presence and a loss of

-- patience with immigrants' integration, which growing numbers of nationals consider to proceed too slowly (Heath& Cheung, 2006). - 6.
-There are several studies (Pedersen, 1997; Pettigrew 1998) that indicates teacher own concerns, attitudes and beliefs about cultural diversity is a major challenges in inclusion of diversity in higher education - 7.
-The Role of administration and higher authorities is one of the major barriers for in promoting cultural diversity. - 8.
-Studies indicated that indicates women students when they are minorities in their classes, experience unwelcoming climate that include sexist language, presentation of stereotype differential treatment from professors (American Council on Education (2012) on the importance of diversity http://www.acenet.edu/news-room/Documents/BoardDiversityStatement-June2012.pdf)
+- 2. Pascarella (1999) stated that numerous studies have reported that women and minority faculty members are considerably less satisfied with many aspects of their jobs than are majority male faculty members. - 3.
+Multiple studies demonstrate that minority students often feel isolated and unwelcome in predominantly white institutions. - 4.
+The increasing cultural diversity in schools and classrooms weighs heavily on teachers, and one can say that the reality of the educational setting at present is one of increasing 'cultural mismatch' between teachers and their students on the one hand and between teachers and their students' parents on the contrary (Levinson, 2009). - 5.
+Another challenge for the educational institution is related to the fact that cultural pluralism, i.e. an ethnoculturally diverse society, is not necessarily a desired state of affairs for everyone.
+Surveys in a variety of countries have indicated a growing intolerance among nationals towards immigrants' presence and a loss of patience with immigrants' integration, which growing numbers of nationals consider to proceed too slowly (Heath& Cheung, 2006). - 6.
+Teachers' attitude towards diversity is another challenge.
+There are several studies (Pedersen, 1997; Pettigrew, 1998) that indicates teacher'sown concerns is one of the major challenges in inclusion of diversity in higher education. - 7.
+The role of administration always a determining element in the inclusion of diversity in higher education.
+The role of administration and higher authorities is one of the major barriersfor promoting cultural diversity. - 8.
+There are studies that indicate women students when they are minorities in their classes, experience unwelcoming climate that include sexist language, presentation of stereotype differential treatment from professors (American Council on Education, 2012).

-6. Conclusions
+4. Conclusions

 As stated above there were five basic objectives of the study.
-Based on finding, conclusions were drawn
+Based on finding, conclusions were drawn:-